CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

     - The remaining differences are often based on a single entry (in the original unique entry list 90% of the values have less than 10 entries).
     - A further processing is not conducted for this project.

-### Imputing and dropping

-MISSING: FIRST CHECK A LIST OF UNIQUE VALUES --> NO DATA, 0 etc. have to be replaced with pd.NA.

-needed to be done after feature cleaning:
+#### Dropping data points
-The threshold for completed data was set to 30%.
-Meaning that all data points below 30% completed will be dropped. \
+For dropping data points a threshold of 30% is set.
+All data points having less than 30% non-NaN values will be dropped.
 This applies to 0 data points.

-According to the histogram, the lowest filling grade lies between 65% and 70%, most of the data have around 85% filling.
+## Imputing